Written by Santiago MontaldoUpdated on June 3, 2026

 7. Zoho CRM

 Zoho CRM is a flexible platform used for sales, marketing, and customer management.
-The OnPipeline Zoho CRM integration ensures seamless data syncing between both CRMs—perfect for teams collaborating across tools or migrating systems.
+The OnPipeline Zoho CRM integration keeps data synced between both systems—useful for teams where marketing runs in Zoho and sales runs in OnPipeline.

 Benefits: